APL-Innovation-Lab/Breadcrumbs/digital_subject/README.md

-## Breadcrumb Structure
+## Breadcrumb Structure for Digital Resource Subjects

-For `Digital Resources`, the breadcrumb pattern is structured to reflect the hierarchy and navigation flow.
+For `Digital Resource Subjects`, the breadcrumb pattern is updated to reflect the hierarchy and navigation flow using the `<nav>` structure.
 The pattern follows this structure:

 `Home` > `Digital Resource Subjects` > `All Digital Resources`